jamescarr/nodejs-amqp-example/README.md

 # Simple AMQP Example
-I oput this together ti give a quick example of using amqp to send messages.
+I put this together ti give a quick example of using amqp to send messages.
 To run this example, startup console.js and app.js and navigate to http://localhost:3000.
 Text entered in the input will be sent to the server via websocket and published on an exchange with the routing key key.a.b, which